Skip to main content

 // Bed Management

 If you are an inpatient facility, bed management is key!
-This feature allows you to see the status all of the patients in your organization in real time.
-Bed management can empower you to schedule beds, manage a daily attendance log, keep notes on clients, and get alerted when a bed becomes available.
-It can also provide the treatment team easy, efficient access to charts and notes.
+This feature allows you to see the status of all the patients in your organization in real time.
+Bed management can help you schedule beds, manage a daily attendance log, keep notes on clients, and get alerted when a bed becomes available.
+It can also provide the treatment team with easy, efficient access to charts and notes.

 EHR for Substance Use Compliance Tools: Security, HIPAA, & CFR Part 2